 This innocent-looking piece of code has a terrible bug.
 The string you return lives in the SWITCH, so it's actually mutating the string inside the SWITCH.
 Every subsequent call to SYMBOL-NAME will be affected.

 I feel like it shouldn't be controversial to say it should not be this easy to write self-modifying code on accident.
 Something exactly like this caused a problem in the build system that took me hours to find.

 If Rebol is supposed to be more than a toy, it needs answers for usage problems like this--where it is very notably more brittle than other languages.

 I knew locking source permanently was heavy-handed...

-…but I want the example above to cause an error, vs. silently modify the string in the body of the function.
-Locking source was the only option we had at the time, and I figured we’d be on a better path to figuring out an answer if we biased it to be an error.
+...but I want the example above to cause an error, vs. silently modify the string in the body of the function.
+Locking source was the only option we had at the time, and I figured we'd be on a better path to figuring out an answer if we biased it to be an error.
 It also meant we got more testing of the places in the code which make modifications to check the existing flags.
-That was all rather half-baked…but no one noticed how buggy it was because it wasn’t used much.
+(PROTECT in R3-Alpha was quite half-baked...but no one noticed how buggy it was because it wasn't used much.)

 I've suggested that we need a lighter form of lock...something that doesn't make all views of a series have to be unchanging for all time, but that different views of a series be read or write.

 Just in time for Christmas, we have a pioneering new feature of values being able to be read only or not.
 You can flip the bit yourself with the CONST and MUTABLE functions: